Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: The description model

-Then, we deal with the problem by the multisource thermal model.
-According to the geometrical picture of high-energy collisions and the multisource thermal model [18, 21], the cylinder model [15-17liusun] and the relativistic diffusion model [1106.3636v1], particle emission sources located in the projectile and target cylinders are formed in $pp$ collisions.
+Then, we resolve the issue by a multisource thermal model.
+According to the geometrical picture of high-energy collisions, the thermalized cylinder model~\cite{Liu:2002ws} and the relativistic diffusion model~\cite{Wolschin:2011mz}, particle emission sources located in the projectile and target cylinders are formed in $pp$ collisions.
 At intermediate energy, the two cylinders overlap totally and are regarded as a single cylinder.
 At high energy, the two cylinders overlap partly.
 At ultra-high energy, the two cylinders are completely separate, resulting in a gap between them.
 In the rapidity $y$ space, the projectile cylinder and the target cylinder lie in the rapidity ranges $[y_{Pmin}, y_{Pmax} ]$ and $[y_{Tmin}, y_{Tmax}]$, respectively.
 The center rapidity of the interacting system is denoted by $y_C$ (or $y_{cm}$).
-By the parameters, we describe pseudorapidity distributions of charged particles produced in $pp$ collisions over an energy range from 400 A MeV to 100A TeV[18]. \bea f(y) =\frac{k_t}{y_{tmax}-y_{tmin}}\int^{y_{tmax}}_{y_{tmin}}f_{s}(y, y')d{y'} + \frac{k_p}{y_{pmax}-y_{pmin}}\int^{y_{pmax}}_{y_{pmin}} f_{s}(y, y')d{y'}\,\,. \eea where $f_{s}(y, y')$ is the rapidity distribution of particles emitted from a source at $y'$.
-In terms of the description of the transverse momentum $P_T=\sqrt{P_x^2+P_y^2}$ and the transverse mass $m_T=\sqrt{P_T^2+m^2}$ distributions, we need to consider the longitudinal rapidity of the emission sources in the cylinder(s).
+So, the rapidity distribution of particles produced in the collision is given by \bea f(y) =\frac{k_t}{y_{tmax}-y_{tmin}}\int^{y_{tmax}}_{y_{tmin}}f_{s}(y, y')d{y'} + \frac{k_p}{y_{pmax}-y_{pmin}}\int^{y_{pmax}}_{y_{pmin}} f_{s}(y, y')d{y'}\,\,, \eea where $f_{s}(y, y')$ is the rapidity distribution of particles emitted from a source at $y'$.
+In terms of the description of the transverse momentum $P_T$ and the transverse mass $m_T$ distributions, we need to consider the longitudinal rapidity of the emission source in the cylinder(s).
 These sources with different rapidity shifts in the rapidity space located nonuniformly in the rapidity region.
 In order to deal conveniently with the relation between the sources and particles, the sources can be divided into $n$ groups in accordance with the longitudinal locations.
 Due to different interaction mechanisms or event samples, the source number in the $i$th group is assumed to be $k_i$ .
 Identified fragments or particles emit isotropically from different emission points (also known as sources) formed in the high-energy collisions.
-(Eur.
-Phys.
-J. C (2014) 74:2785) The transverse momentum spectrum contributed by the $j$th source in the $i$th group is an exponential distribution \bea f_{ij}(P_{Tij})= \frac{1}{<P_{Tij}>}\exp\left[-\frac{P_{Tij}}{<P_{Tij}>}\right], \eea where a source-excitation factor \bea <P_{Tij}>=\int P_{Tij}f_{ij}(P_{Tij})dP_{Tij} \eea is the mean value of the transverse momentum of particles which come from the source in the group.
-In the same group, we have \bea <P_{Ti1}> = <P_{Ti2}> =\cdot\cdot\cdot =<P_{Tik_i}> =<P_{Ti}>, \eea where the $k_i$ is the source number in the $i$th group.
-By computing convolution of the exponential function Eq.
-(1), the transverse momentum contributed by the $i$ group is \bea f_i(P_T)= \frac{P_T^{k_i-1}}{(k_i-1)!<P_{Ti}>^{k_i}}\exp\left[-\frac{P_{T}}{<P_{Ti}>}\right]. \eea It is an Erlang distribution.
-Then, the transverse momentum distribution is given by \bea f(P_T)=\sum_{i=1}^nc_i f_i(P_T)\,\,, \eea which is known as a multi-component Erlang distribution.
-The $c_i$ is the share of the $i$ group.
+The transverse momentum spectrum contributed by the $j$th source in the $i$th group is an exponential distribution \bea f_{ij}(P_{Tij})= \frac{1}{<P_{Tij}>}\exp\left[-\frac{P_{Tij}}{<P_{Tij}>}\right], \eea where a source-excitation factor \bea <P_{Tij}>=\int P_{Tij}f_{ij}(P_{Tij})dP_{Tij} \eea is the mean value of the transverse momentum of particles which come from the given source in the group.
+In the same group, we have \bea <P_{Ti1}> = <P_{Ti2}> =\cdot\cdot\cdot =<P_{Tik_i}> =<P_{Ti}>. \eea By computing the convolution of the exponential function Eq.
+(1), the transverse momentum distribution contributed by the $i$th group is \bea f_i(P_T)= \frac{P_T^{k_i-1}}{(k_i-1)!<P_{Ti}>^{k_i}}\exp\left[-\frac{P_{T}}{<P_{Ti}>}\right]. \eea It is an Erlang distribution.
+The transverse momentum distribution is \bea f(P_T)=\sum_{i=1}^nc_i f_i(P_T)\,\,, \eea which is known as a multi-component Erlang distribution.
+The $c_i$ is the share of the $i$th group.
 In the improved model, the rapidity cut is naturally and consistently taken into account.
-To simplify the calculation, the Monte Carlo method is used to calculate the transverse momentum spectra.
+To simplify the calculation, the Monte Carlo method is used to obtain the transverse momentum spectrum.
 With Eq.
 (1), the transverse momentum is \bea P_{Tij}=-<P_{Tij}>\ln R_{ij}\,\,, \eea where $R_{ij}$ is a random number in [0, 1].

 {